adventuregamestudio/ags-manual-source/UpgradingTo40.md

 There are a few things that cannot be upgraded at the current time, so we need to warn you about it.

 1. **AGSJoy plugin:** Attempts to build your game with this plugin active will not compile with AGS 4 because its Joystick struct will conflict with the AGS own Joystick struct.
-The new API is relatively simple, so manually rewriting to be compatible with it should not be a huge problem.
+The new API is relatively simple, so manually rewriting it to be compatible with it should not be a huge problem.
 The plugin is no longer needed after that.

 2. **Speech Center and Translations:** Speech Center with translations will stop working with this AGS 4 update.
 It won't crash, but it won't see translated strings.
 This is because Translation storage had changed in the Editor.
 The plugin will have to be updated to work with AGS 4.